 What type of facilities are provided?

-How many companies have CAPPA worked with over the past 5 years?
+What type of companies have CAPPA collaborated with over the past 5 years?

 What regions does CAPPA work in ?